RutledgePaulV/illuminepixels/resources/about/about.md

 These are some of the individual contributor works I'm most proud of.

-- Wrote type safe database agnostic query builders
 - Wrote a predicate expression language grammar and compilers
+- Wrote a type safe and database agnostic query builder library
 - Created an NGINX security module for accessing S3 files via signed links
 - Implemented a periodic backup / cleanup process with per-customer live restoration
+- Created a secure web accessible Clojure console to perform audited database migrations
 - Implemented a collaborative document viewer using websockets and authoritative server state
-- Created a secure web accessible Clojure console to perform audited database migrations in production

 ___